abdulmalik-devs/cloudformation-stack-vpc-ec2-s3/README.md

 ### VPC

-**A Virtual Private Cloud (VPC)** is created with a CIDR block of `10.0.0.0/16`.
-The VPC enables DNS support and hostnames.
-**Internet Gateway** - An internet gateway is created, which allows the VPC to communicate with the internet.
-**VPC Gateway Attachment** - The VPC gateway attachment associates the VPC with the internet gateway.
-**Public Subnet** - A public subnet is created within the VPC with a CIDR block of `10.0.0.0/24`.
-The subnet is associated with the first availability zone in the specified AWS region.
-**Private Subnet** - A private subnet is created within the VPC with a CIDR block of `10.0.1.0/24`.
-The subnet is associated with the first availability zone in the specified AWS region.
-**Public Route Table** - A public route table is created and associated with the VPC.
+A VPC is created with a CIDR block of 10.0.0.0/16.
+It has DNS support and hostnames enabled.
+An internet gateway is added to allow VPC communication with the internet.
+The VPC is associated with the internet gateway using a gateway attachment.
+Additionally, a public subnet (10.0.0.0/24) and a private subnet (10.0.1.0/24) are created within the VPC, each associated with the first availability zone in the specified AWS region.
+Public and private route tables are created and linked to the VPC.
+The public route table allows traffic to the internet gateway, while the public subnet is associated with it.
+Similarly, the private subnet is associated with the private route table.
-**Public Route** - A route is added to the public route table, allowing traffic to the internet gateway.
-**Public Subnet Route Table Association** - The public subnet is associated with the public route table.
-**Private Route Table** - A private route table is created and associated with the VPC.
-**Private Subnet Route Table Association** - The private subnet is associated with the private route table.

 ### EC2 Instance (Jenkins)